jepoy92/refactoring/README.md

 - Added comments to describe what changes were made in the code
     - added descriptive comments for future editors to see what changes in the code were made

+This website is licensed under GNU GPLv3 to make available our source code to share and change our work within reasonable terms of liability and warranty.
+Thank you for viewing our readme and our code, we hope to further collaborate with like minded individuals for future advancements of html and css capability